TopherEllis/csv-merger/README.md

 ## Usage

+1. Create a `files` folder in the project root directory.
-1. Place the CSV files you want to merge into the files folder.
+2. Place the CSV files you want to merge into the files folder.
-2. Run the script to merge the CSV files:
+3. Run the script to merge the CSV files:

 ```sh
 node merge-csv.js